kluctl/kluctl/docs/reference/kluctl-project/targets/README.md

 configuration and the target cluster.
 Multiple targets can exist which target the same cluster but with differing configuration (via `args`).

-Each value found in the target definition is rendered with a simple Jinja2 context that only contains the target itself.
+Each value found in the target definition is rendered with a simple Jinja2 context that only contains the target and args.
 The rendering process is retried 10 times until it finally succeeds, allowing you to reference the target itself in complex ways.
-This is especially useful when using [dynamic targets](./dynamic-targets.md).

 Target entries have the following form:
 ```yaml